photoprism/photoprism-docs/docs/user-guide/users/cli.md

 | 172.19.0.1 | admin     | api   | OK     | 2023-02-03 06:55:06 |           |

 !!! tldr ""
-    Run `photoprism audit reset --yes` to clear all audit logs and reset the `audit_logins` database table to a clean state.
+    Run `photoprism audit reset --yes` to clear all audit logs and reset the database table to a clean state.

 ## Session Management